httpie/cli/docs/README.md

 ```

-Notice that both the order of elements and the syntax is very similar, and that only a small portion of the command is used to control HTTPie and doesn’t directly correspond to any part of the request (here it’s only `-f` asking HTTPie to send a form request).
+Notice that both the order of elements and the syntax are very similar, and that only a small portion of the command is used to control HTTPie and doesn’t directly correspond to any part of the request (here, it’s only `-f` asking HTTPie to send a form request).

-The two modes, `--pretty=all` (default for terminal) and `--pretty=none` (default for redirected output), allow for both user-friendly interactive use and usage from scripts, where HTTPie serves as a generic HTTP client.
+The two modes, `--pretty=all` (default for terminal) and `--pretty=none` (default for [redirected output](#redirected-output)), allow for both user-friendly interactive use and usage from scripts, where HTTPie serves as a generic HTTP client.

-In the future, the command line syntax and some of the `--OPTIONS` may change slightly as HTTPie is developed further and new features are added.
+In the future, the command line syntax and some of the `--OPTIONS` may change slightly, as HTTPie improves and new features are added.
 All changes are recorded in the [change log](#change-log).